bombchus/z64-music-wiki/docs/basic/overview.md

     Sequences in *Ocarina of Time* and *Majora's Mask* have a native resolution of 48 PPQN.
 The default PPQN of Fruity Loops Studio is 96 PPQN, and the default PPQN of Sekaiju is 120 PPQN.
 It is easier for a MIDI file to be converted into a sequence if it is already at the native PPQN of *Ocarina of Time* and *Majora's Mask* than to have SEQ64 convert it to 48 PPQN.

 !!! warning "Note Corruption"
-    It is recommended not to have notes shorter than a duration of 4 ticks at 48 PPQN in your sequence as notes that are too short can end up corrupting other notes in the sequence; this will cause issues with dropped channels
+    It is recommended not to have notes shorter than a duration of 4 ticks at 48 PPQN in your sequence as notes that are too short can end up corrupting other notes in the sequence; this may cause issues with notes being dropped by a channel during playback.